 Apple shared its financial results during an earnings call for the second quarter of 2014 on Wednesday evening, and, as always, CEO Tim Cook answered probing questions from analysts following the call, several involving future products and those mysterious new product categories.

-again about new product categories, and also went on to share some intriguing hints that we can’t help but relate to that widely rumoured
+Cook spoke again about new product categories, and also went on to share some intriguing hints that we can’t help but relate to that widely rumoured iWatch.